 Group 2 (treatment): Proposed onboarding

 Objectives: Do users want onboarding?
-Does it increase conversion?
+Does it increase trial conversion?
 Do they better understand value and access model?

 Solution